Carol Brady

 You should be given reliable and realistic information about when construction of your home may be finished, the date of Legal Completion, and the date for handover of the home.
 If the work goes beyond the date given in your Contract of Sale, you may be entitled to compensation from your builder and they must keep you informed of any changes throughout the process.
 Ideally these updates should be confirmed in writing and keeping good records of your conversations will help prevent any misunderstandings.
 If your home is one of the first properties to be built on the development, find out to what extent you may be disrupted while the other homes are being built.

-• Appoint a professional legal advisor
+• Appoint a professional legal adviser

 You will need a solicitor or licenced conveyancer to take care of the legal side of things and your builder may have a preferred provider who is already familiar with the development.
 This may help to speed up the process but you are free to choose and appoint your own legal adviser if you prefer.
 Whoever you appoint will be legally bound to act in your best interests.